usgs/waterdataui/README.md

 - [`wdfn-server`](wdfn-server): A Flask web application that is used to create server-rendered pages for USGS water data
 - [`assets`](assets): Client-side Javascript, CSS, images, etc.
-- [`graph-server`](graph-server): A node.js server-renderer for charts, serving up SVG and images.

-The application has been developed using Python 3.6 and Node.js 10.15.3.
-This is a work in progress.
+The application has been developed using Python 3.6 and Node.js 10.x This is a work in progress.

 ## Install dependencies